danielkim339/path-algorithm/README.md

 - numpy
 - pygame

-If you are unsure whether your current enviornment configuration satisfies the project's dependencies, you can install the package(s) and/or version(s) required to run with the following steps.
+If you are unsure whether your current enviornment configuration satisfies the project's dependencies, you can install the package(s) and/or version(s) required to run with the following steps (*currently working on this part):
 - Clone the GitHub repository
 - Download Pipenv on your system -> pip install pipenv
 - Type the following at command line -> pipenv install